chrisguest75/kind_examples/01_creation/README.md

 # README
-Demonstrates how to build a cluster using kind
+Demonstrates how to build a cluster using Kind

-## Example
+## Simple Example
-Create it
+Create the cluster
 ```sh
 > kind create cluster --name mykind --wait 1m
 Creating cluster "mykind" ...